exwm/yt_clipper/readme.md

 - Use `yt_clipper_auto_input_video` to specify both markers `json` data and an input video for processing.
   - On Windows simply drag and drop both the `json` and the input video onto `yt_clipper_auto_input_video`.
   - On Mac, `yt_clipper_auto_input_video` will prompt for the `json` then the input video.
+- Use `yt_clipper_auto_interpolate` to apply motion interpolation to output video targeting 60 fps.

 The helper scripts have a simple format.
 Copy and edit `yt_clipper_auto` in a text editor to create custom automated versions.